 The high-density batteries developed by Chen and colleagues tolerate both cold and heat thanks to their electrolyte.
-This, in fact, consists of a liquid solution of dibutyl-ether mixed with a lithium salt.
-A particular feature of dibutyl ether is that its molecules bind weakly to lithium ions.
-In other words, the electrolyte molecules can easily let go of lithium ions during battery operation.
+This, in fact, consists of a liquid solution of dibutyl ether mixed with a lithium salt.
+A particular characteristic of dibutyl ether is that its molecules bind weakly to lithium ions.
+In other words, electrolyte molecules can easily let go of lithium ions during battery operation.

 This weak molecular interaction, researchers found in a previous study, improves battery performance in sub-zero temperatures.
 In addition, dibutyl ether can easily withstand heat because it remains liquid at high temperatures (it has a boiling point of 141 ° C).

 Another peculiarity of this electrolyte?
 It is compatible with lithium-sulfur batteries, a type of rechargeable battery with a lithium-metal anode and a sulfur cathode.
 Lithium-sulfur batteries are an essential part of next-generation technologies because they promise higher energy densities and lower costs.
 Can storing up to twice as much energy per kilogram compared to current lithium-ion batteries: this could double the range of electric vehicles without increasing the weight of the battery pack.
 Additionally, sulfur is more abundant and less problematic to source than the cobalt used in the cathodes of traditional lithium-ion batteries.